Cat coat genetics: Tipped or shaded cats

 The genetics involved in producing the ideal tabby, tipped, shaded, or smoke cat is complex.
 Not only are there many interacting genes, but genes sometimes do not express themselves fully, or conflict with one another.
-For example, the melanin inhibitor gene in some instances does not block pigment, resulting in a grayer undercoat, or in tarnishing (yellowish or rusty fur).
-The greyer undercoat is less desirable to fanciers.
+For example, the silver melanin inhibitor gene in some instances does not block pigment, resulting in a grayer undercoat, or in tarnishing (yellowish or rusty fur).
+The grayer undercoat is considered less desirable to fanciers.

 Likewise, poorly-expressed non-agouti or over-expression of melanin inhibitor will cause a pale, washed out black smoke.
 Various polygenes (sets of related genes), epigenetic factors, or modifier genes, as yet unidentified, are believed to result in different phenotypes of coloration, some deemed more desirable than others by fanciers.